-Here is a step by step guide on how to press herbs to use for botanical art.
-In addition, you will learn how to frame your pressed herbs.
-This is a fun project for all ages and you’ll love the results.
+In addition, you will learn the best way to frame pressed herbs.
+This project is fun for all ages, and you’ll love the results.

-You will want to gather your herbs at a peak time and when your herbs look their healthiest.
+You will want to gather your herbs at a peak time and when they look their healthiest.
 Gather on a sunny day when the sun has dried all moisture from the stems.
-Use shears to cut your herbs.
+Use sharp shears to harvest herbs.

 How Do You Press Herbs?

-Here is the result after 3 weeks of pressing.
+Here is the result after three weeks of pressing.
 I was not as happy with my basil.
-The leaves were very small and curly.
-Therefore, they didn’t press as well this time.
+The leaves are tiny and curly.
+Therefore, they didn’t dry as well this time.
 The larger leaves work better.

 Now To Make Botanical Art?